renkun-ken/rlist/README.md

  $ p3: int 2
 ```

+### More functions

 In addition to these basic functions, rlist also supports various types of grouping, joining, searching, sorting, updating.
 Moreover, a unified `equal()` function is provided to support exact matching, value comparing, pattern matching, and fuzzy matching.

 For more details, view the vignettes and documentation.

 ## Lambda expression